-Help Your Family Feel Connected This Holiday Season
+Feel Connected This Holiday Season With Your Family

-Dr. Liz Hale shares how we can make sure our home is a special place for Christmas.
+Dr. Liz Hale shares how to feel connected this holiday season, and how you can make sure your home is a special place for Christmas.

 CONSCIOUS, CONNECTING PARENTING:PARENT-ING IS A PARENT PROCESS